Our Amazing Staff

 She has remained passionate about Natural Healing and dedicated to empowering others to take their health and wellness into their own hands.
 She started working at the Co-op in 2001, and occupied a variety of positions including Wellness Assistant Manager, Marketing Manager and is happy to be contributing to the Co-op team as the Wellness Manager.

-Tory Berger, Human Resources Manager
+Tory Berger, Human Resources Manager (on leave)

 Tory is originally from Salmon Arm, BC, and spent 10 years living in Calgary, after completing her Bachelor of Commerce degree at the University of Calgary.
 She then moved to Nelson and joined the Kootenay Co-op in summer 2016.
 Professionally, she started her career in public relations and then moved on to HR, taking on roles in training and development, recruitment and HR information systems.
 She also has experience in talent management and business process improvement.
 Tory is committed to ensuring that the Co-op is one of the best places to work in Nelson.